dummybob/blog/blog/2018-06/automated-database-deployments-iteration-zero.md

  - Database Deployments
 ---

 Hopefully after reading the [automated database deployments kick-off post](/blog/2018-06/automated-database-deployments-series-kick-off.md) you’re ready to dive into automated database deployments.
-Depending on your company, automating database deployments could be a large change which could cause friction.
+Depending on your company, automating database deployments could be a large change, and it could cause friction.
 Friction is the enemy of change; the higher the friction, the slower the adoption.
 The goal of this post is to help remove that friction.

 This post demonstrates the principles with Microsoft SQL Server, but those same principles still apply to your database technology of choice.